Skip to main content

 • claim a fix was delivered

-• blur discovery into implementation
+• blur discovery into Development

 • report findings without artifacts

-2) Implementation mode
+2) Development mode

 Typical use-cases: